 Living the low carb life doesn’t mean missing out on all the fun new food trends, and this low carb pancake cereal is here to prove it!

-And although they make a great breakfast, I also love having them in a baggie for snacks or working them into creative low carb recipes for desserts!
+And although they make a great breakfast, I also love having this gluten free cereal in a baggie for snacks/desserts.

 Cover this low carb cereal in your favorite toppings, (fruits, whipped cream, syrup, etc.) and eat them with a spoon for the most exciting way to eat pancakes since they were first created!